How to Grow and Care for Haworthia

 Avoid placing succulents on south-facing windowsills, especially in the summertime, as the foliage may shade to purple or red as a stress response and/or scorch.

-You can use a grow light for cultivation.
+You can also use a grow light.
 Place the pot at least 24 inches from the bulb if you want to avoid purple discoloration.

 Use a container with drainage holes and a good quality cactus and succulent potting soil that is moisture retentive and well-draining.